All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Find out if blood work is needed before or during Ozempic treatment.
 Our physicians explain which labs matter, what they screen for, and how often to test.

 Blood work is recommended before starting Ozempic and periodically during treatment to monitor your safety and track metabolic improvements.
 Ozempic (semaglutide) is FDA-approved for type 2 diabetes management and is widely used off-label for weight loss.
 In both cases, your physician should understand your baseline health markers before prescribing.
-At FormBlends, we consider lab work an essential part of responsible GLP-1 treatment.
+At FormBlends, we consider lab work an important part of responsible GLP-1 treatment.

 Which Blood Tests Are Typically Ordered Before Starting Ozempic?